What is the role of local government under producer responsibility?

 Municipal recycling contract with private hauler

 Municipalities can continue to contract directly with haulers for trash, recycling or composting collection for residents.
-The Producer Responsibility program will reimburse the hauler for 100% of the costs of recycling so residents will not be charged for the recycling services.
-(Reimbursements will not cover costs of trash or composting, only recycling.)
+The Producer Responsibility Organization will reimburse 100% of the eligible net service costs of provided recycling services, as required by the legislation.
+Government jurisdictions that elect to participate in the program will no longer charge consumers for recycling services that are being provided on behalf of the PRO.

 Provide recycling education